 2.3.3.
 Project Funding

-Developing and implementing all the necessary financial plans (including Waste and Decommissioning) is part of the scope of services of the project consultant.
+Developing and implementing all the necessary financial plans (including waste and decommissioning).

 2.3.4.
 Electric Grid Development